 Trade Promotion and Advertising

-Austrian cost of living ranks among the highest 30% among European Union countries with comparative price levels 15% points above the EU average.
+Austrian cost of living ranks among the highest 30% among European Union countries with comparative price levels and 15% points above the EU average.
 Given the relatively high salaries and social infrastructure in Austria, citizens generally enjoy a comfortable lifestyle.
-In 2021, Austria’s labor costs of $44.36 per hour ranked 7th highest in the EU with the EU-average being at $34.43.
+In 2022, Austria’s average hourly labor cost of $41.73 ranked 8th highest in the EU, (the EU average is $35.10).
 This includes the cost of social benefits such as mandatory health insurance and pension fund contributions for employees.
 The value-added tax (VAT) on most products and services is 20% and is charged at point of sale.
 Some products have a lower VAT of 10%, including books, newspapers, food products and some pharmaceuticals.
 Special taxes are levied on luxury goods, fuel, drinks, tobacco, and other items.
 These costs and taxes should be considered when pricing products for sale in Austria.

 Sales Service/Customer Support